 Rosé Port: A new expression, first released in 2008 by Poças and by Croft, part of the Taylor Fladgate Partnership.
 It is technically a Ruby Port but is fermented in a manner similar to rosé wine.
 It receives limited exposure to the grape skins, thus creating the rosé color.

 Single Quinta Vintage Port: These Vintage Ports originate from a single estate, unlike most Vintage Ports which can be sourced from a number of quintas.
 These are only produced in certain years when the regular Vintage Port of the house is not declared.

 Tawny Port: These red grape wines are aged in wooden barrels exposing them to gradual oxidation and evaporation.
 They thus mellow to a golden-brown color, and the exposure to oxygen imparts nutty flavors to the wine.
-They can be sweet or medium dry; they are typically served as dessert wine, but can be served with a main course as well.
+They can be sweet or medium-dry; they are typically served as a dessert wine but can be served with the main course as well.